thegail/mandelbrot-render/mandelbrot render/README.md

 #  Mandelbrot Render

-A command line tool to render the Mandelbrot Set, as well as its variations.
+An open source command line tool to render the Mandelbrot Set, as well as its variations.
 This started as a school project and grew into a small piece of python code, and finally into this Swift program.
 It includes several helpful features such as:

 -A user-friendly (though incomplete) class for dealing with complex numbers that includes operations and is easily extensible -Ability to export to Windows `.bmp` files (for speed) and universally accepted `.png` images (for size)